Juul/icecast-usb-microphone-guide/README.md

 ices2 /etc/ices2/ices-alsa.xml
 ```

-Check the log file `/var/log/ices.log` for any errors and check the icecast server to see if the stream works.
+Check the log file `/var/log/ices.log` for any errors and check the icecast server URL to see if the stream works.

 # Make ices2 start automatically on boot